 These forms include:

-This is an informational pamphlet that provides information about the legal Agency relationship between a Realtor and their clients (Buyers and Sellers alike), as well as information concerning the Privacy Act as it relates to your personal information.
+This is an informational document that provides information about the legal Agency relationship between a Realtor and their clients (Buyers and Sellers alike), as well as information concerning the Privacy Act as it relates to your personal information.
 This form is not a contract; it is simply a "sign as having read" document.

-Prior to you making an offer, we are required to disclose to you, as a Buyer, the total commissions and any other remuneration we expect to receive as a result of your buying real estate in Whistler.
+DISCLOSURE OF REMUNERATION FORM Prior to you making an offer, we are required to disclose to you, as a Buyer, the total commissions and any other remuneration we expect to receive as a result of your buying real estate in Whistler.